-This review showed with high certainty that dialysis with the MCO membrane removes approximately 2 g of albumin per 4-hour conventional hemodialysis session, resulting in a transient decreased serum albumin level of 0.12 g/dl over the short term (<24 weeks), which then returned to baseline.
-It was shown with moderate to high certainty that compared with high-flux membranes, the MCO membrane increases middle-molecule clearance of 82 microglobulin, κ -FLC, λ -FLC, and myoglobin-solutes representing the full spectrum of large middle molecular weights.
+This review showed with high certainty that dialysis with the $\mbox{MCO}$ membrane removes approximately 2 g of albumin per 4-hour conventional hemodialysis session, resulting in a transient decreased serum albumin level of 0.12 g/dl over the short term (<24 weeks), which then returned to baseline.
+It was shown with moderate to high certainty that compared with high-flux membranes, the MCO membrane increases middlemolecule clearance of β2 microglobulin, κ-FLC, λ-FLC, and myoglobin-solutes representing the full spectrum of large middle molecular weights.
 Little to no effect was seen on IL-6 removal or predialysis levels, while IL-6 mRNA expression was reduced by 8.8% in peripheral leukocytes.
-Medium cut-off dialysis increased the reduction ratio of TNF-0 with a moderate reduction in predialysis levels and reduced peripheral leukocyte mRNA expression by 15%.
+Medium cut-off dialysis increased the reduction ratio of TNF-a with a moderate reduction in predialysis levels and reduced peripheral leukocyte mRNA expression by 15%.